-Вy REVOLUTIONARY WOMEN OF AUSTIN, TEXAS Evelyn remarked that women need "to have female historical figures to identify with."
+Вy REVOLUTIONARY WOMEN OF AUSTIN, TEXAS

+Evelyn remarked that women need "to have female historical figures to identify with."
 Any female figure?
 Does she want us to identify with Queen identify with."
 Any female figure?
-Does she want us to Identify withQueen Victoria, who presided over the imperialist rape of India?
-Far better that we should study the listory of, and identify with, oppressed women-like Sojourner Truth and Mother Jones- and with women who devoted themselves to the struggles of the oppressed--women like Rosa Luxembourg--along with their male counterparts, who are also excluded from "this story."

-Of course, the women in Revolutionary Women of Austin believe that inventive and creative contributions made by women, whether or not they are members of the ruling classes, should be given their just notice in the chronicles of human progress, But whenone calls for "writing women back into history" without calling for writing in the oppressed, one is in effect asking that history, just as it is, be amended to include more female oppressors.
-We believe women should demand that our listory be taught for what it is-a site-instory be taught for white-instory be taught for what it is-a site-instory be taught for white-instory be taught for what it is-a site-instory be taught for white-instory be taught for white-instor We believe this is no answer.
-We be-lieve women should demand that our history be taught for what it is--a sig-nificant part of the long-ignored history of the oppressed victims of class soc-iety.
+Does she want us to identify with Queen Victoria, who presided over the imper-ialist rape of India?
+Far better that we should study the history of, and identify with, oppressed women--like Sojourner Truth and Mother Jones-- and with wo-men who devoted themselves to the struggles of the oppressed--women like Rosa Luxembourg--along with their male counterparts, who are also ex-cluded from "this story."
+Of course, the women in Revolution-ary Women of Austin believe that in-ventive and creative contributions made by women, whether or not they are members of the ruling classes, should be given their just notice in the chron-icles of the ruling classes, should be given their just notice in the chron-icles of the ruling classes, should be given their just notice in the chron-icles of the ruling classes, the into history" without calling for writing in the oppressed, one is in effect asking that history, just as it is, be amended to include more female oppressors.
+We believe this is no answer, We be-liever women should demand that our listory be taught for what th is-We believe this is no answer.
+We be-lieve women should demand that our history be taught for what it is-- a sig-nificant part of the long-ignored history of the oppressed victims of class soc-iety.
 And if we have to "identify" with someone, we feel that we should iden-tify with other oppressed groups, not simply with any female figure we find in history.
-For women's liber attoints actually have more in common with Joe Itill, a male champion of oppressed workers, than with Catherine the Great of Russia, an autocratic despot.
+For women's liberationists actually have more in common with Joe till, a male champion of oppressed owrkers, than with Catherine the Great of Russia, an autocratic despot.